 If the checkQueue flag is FALSE, GetKeys() provides information about the current state of the keyboard.
-When this is the case, the modifiers field contains the same information that the modifiers() function returns.

 However, if the checkQueue flag is TRUE, GetKeys() first checks the message queue to see whether it contains any messages reporting keyboard (key-down or key-up) events.
-If there are keyboard messages waiting in the queue, it takes the information from the oldest message, places it in the keyInfo structure, and removes the message from the queue.
+If there are keyboard messages waiting in the queue, it takes the information from the oldest event, places it in the keyInfo structure, and removes the message from the queue.
 Each time GetKeys() is called, it gets another keyboard message from the queue.
 If the queue doesn't contain any keyboard messages, it reports the current state of the keyboard, just as if checkQueue were FALSE.

 When called repeatedly in a loop, GetKeys() will empty the queue of keyboard messages and then reflect the current state of the keyboard.
 In this way, you can be sure that your application has not jumped ahead of the user and overlooked any reports of the user's keyboard actions.

 This function never looks at the current message, even if it happens to report a keyboard event and checkQueue is TRUE.
-The current message isn't in the queue; to get information about it, you must call BLooper's CurrentMessage() function:
+The current message isn't in the queue.
+To get information about the current message, you must call BLooper's CurrentMessage() function:

-'''

 BMessage current == myView->Window()->CurrentMessge();

-'''

-If GetKeys() takes a keyboard message from the queue, all the key_info fields are filled in from the message.
+If GetKeys() takes a keyboard message from the queue, all the key_info fields are filled in from the event message.
 However, if it captures the current state of the keyboard, the char_code and key_code fields are set to 0; these fields are appropriate only for reporting particular events.